Guaranteed Income Pilot for Artists

 Eligibility | Artists in targeted neighbourhoods who received support from Coronavirus Personal Emergency Relief Fund |

-Springboard’s Guaranteed Income Pilot for Artists is supporting 25 artists, culture bearers, and creative workers in Saint Paul’s Rondo/Frogtown neighborhoods with $500/month for 18 months.
-In addition to this artist-focused pilot, the City of Saint Paul and Springboard have partnered on a narrative change project: Artists Respond: People, Place, and Prosperity.
+Springboard for the Arts’ ongoing Guaranteed Minimum Income for Artists pilot supports 75 artists, culture bearers, and creative workers in the Frogtown and Rondo neighborhoods of Saint Paul and in Otter Tail County, MN with $500 per month for 18 months.
+In addition to this artist-focused pilot, the City of Saint Paul and Springboard partnered on a narrative change project: Artists Respond: People, Place, and Prosperity.
 This cohort of artists has created public projects that demonstrate the root causes that lead to the need for guaranteed income, and the impact of guaranteed income on the families and communities that are supported by it.
-Read more about the artists creating these narrative change projects in the profiles below.
+Read more about the artists creating these narrative change projects in the profile below and on the Stories page of this site.

 $44,797